petrixro/boostrap-jinja-template/README.md

-## Boostrap Flask/Jinja2 Template Generator
+## Bootsrap Flask/Jinja2 Template Generator
-A smalltemplate generator built in Flask.
+A small template generator built in Flask.
 The project is built on Docker.
 Run build.sh first, then run.sh
 You can change all the Menu Items, customize number of cols in a row, even the banner images or the contact details and there are generated the new ones.